 Cal Band Auditions are a 2-part process:

 - Music: This page explains the process for your music audition.
-If you have any questions about this (i.e. need to borrow an instrument, recording issues) let your personal recruiter know!
-Music auditions are due by
+If you have any questions about this (i.e. need to borrow an instrument, need music tutoring support for your audition, recording issues, or any other extenuating circumstances) let your personal recruiter know!
+We are here to help!

-- A recording uploaded via your account on our recruit website (which can be found by clicking “Recruits” in the upper right hand corner of this website).
+- You will submit your audition by uploading it via your account on our recruit website, which can be found by clicking “Recruit Portal” in the menu at the top of this website.
 These recruit accounts are automatically made after filling out an interest form.
-All wind instruments plus glockenspiel must send in an mp3 recording, and all other percussion instruments must send in a video audition.
-The deadline for all recorded auditions is Sunday, July 14, 11:59 PM.
+If you don’t have access to your recruit account, please let your recruiter know.
+All wind instruments plus glockenspiel must send in an mp3 recording; all percussion instruments (except glockenspiel) must send in a video audition.

 1. State your name and your instrument